Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

 + When connected, scroll to the bottom of the page and in the "Manual deploy" section, select "main" as the chosen branch to deploy and click "Deploy Branch"

-+ Following a short build process a link to the project becomes available
++ Following a short build process, a link to the project becomes available

 + Click "View" to [open the project in a new window](https://noughts-and-crosses-rm.herokuapp.com/)